ihhub/fheroes2/docs/README_emscripten.md

 fheroes2.wasm.map (if fheroes2 has been built in debug mode)
 ```

-If you want to use the stock launcher (pretty basic at the moment), then also copy all the files from `files/emscripten` to the same directory.
+If you want to use the stock launcher (pretty basic at the moment), then you will also need to copy all the files from `files/emscripten` to the same directory.